Mozaritta/animeAPI/readme.md

 ## Details
 ### MongoDB installation

-For this project you can use MongoDB in the cloud to configure your database, or locally using docker compose, by runnign the following command:
+For this project you can use MongoDB in the cloud to configure your database, and install MongoDB Compass for UI usage.
+You can use the following link to create your cloud account "[https://account.mongodb.com/]", once done connect to "[https://cloud.mongodb.com/]" and follow the configs manual to manage your first database.
+If you already have an account, don't forget to keep the tab open and add your current IP address.

+For local installation: using docker compose, by running the following command:

 ```shell
 docker-compose -f /Users/YourUsername/PathToProject/movies/docker-compose.yml up -d